HughParsonage/grattan/README.md

 0 errors | 0 warnings | 2 notes

+-   The first NOTE is regarding CRAN incoming feasibility.

+> Possibly mis-spelled words in DESCRIPTION: indices (17:77)

+The spelling is correct.

+The other notes are unchanged from the previous release.

--   The first NOTE is with respect to the 'taxstats' package not being a mainstream repository; its inclusion satisfies the CRAN repository policy, as in previous versions.
+-   With respect to the 'taxstats' package not being a mainstream repository, its inclusion satisfies the CRAN repository policy, as in previous versions.

 The NOTE also recommends including the URL <https://hughparsonage.github.io/drat/> in angle brackets; however, this NOTE is spurious as the URL is within R code.